emmysobieski/kickstarter-analysis/README.md

 Performing analysis on kickstarter data to uncover trends as I go through the lesson plans
 ### Challenge

 ![](Outcomes_Based_on_Launch_Date.png)

-CONCLUSIONS from analysis of data on Outcomes Based on Launch Date (for Theater):
+ANALYSIS AND CONCLUSIONS: from data and chart on Outcomes Based on Launch Date (for Theater):
 - The month of May appears to be the best time to launch a kickstarter campaign for the parent category, Theater, because May has the highest number of successful campaigns.
 - The month of May also has the largest difference between number of successful campaigns and number of failed campaigns.
 - Therefore, off this data, it appears that May has the highest potential for success and the lowest relative risk of failure vs success.

 ![](Outcomes_Based_on_Goals.png)

-CONCLUSIONS from analysis of data on Outcomes Based on Goals (for Plays):
+ANALYSIS AND CONCLUSIONS from data and chart on Outcomes Based on Goals (for Plays):
 - There is a good chance of success (73-76% success rate) for kickstarter campaigns with goals below $5,000.
 - 21% of campaigns have goals of less than $1,000 (with 76% success rate of reaching desired goals), and 53% of campaigns have goals of $1,000 to $4,999 (with a 73% success rate), we have a combination of the highest success and the most campaigns raising money at these levels.
 - In fact, the below $4,999 level is more fairly compared to the other $5,000 increments, in which case 74% of the kickstarter campaigns occur at this level with a 73-76% success rate.